 Can these come with you?
 Or would they be better left with family or in storage?
 Having a plan of action covering everything you own is a step that many forget to do.
 Don’t be one of them.

 Once you’ve sorted out your old life, it’s time to think about the new one.
 Before doing anything, you must make sure to research the required documents needed to live and retire in your chosen country.
 This may include visas or permits.

 The internet is a great resource for checking these details or else you can always talk to the designated embassy about your plans and what is required to make them a reality.

 Being aware of these factors will save you a lot of hassle in the long run.
 However, you’ll also need to consider a place to live.

 Whether it’s renting or buying a retirement home, it’s always best to have this issue resolved at the earliest stage possible.

 Deals can fall through and the accompanying stress is not what you need to start what is supposed to be a relaxing chapter of your life.

 As well as a place to live, you’ll need to make sure your protection is intact.
-With regards to this cover, using an English speaking service like Caser Health Insurance to assist you through the process is always advised.
+With regards to this cover, using an English speaking service to assist you through the process is always advised.

 It’s far easier to deal with people talking your own language, even if you have got a basic grasp of the new dialect.
 It also allows you the chance to double check the details of your package and discuss any other concerns you have.